Ugochukwuodinaka/NCDC-Covid-19-Data-Analysis/README.md

 ### NCDC Project Analysis:
 In this analysis, the following Key findings below were made:
-- The Total Number of States for this Analysis including the state capital is __37.__
+- The Total Number of States in this Analysis including the Federal Capital Territory is __37.__
-- Total Confirmed Cases within this period was __266,339.__
+- Total Confirmed Cases within the period recorded was __266,339.__
 - The Total Active Cases was __4,131.__
 - The Total Recovery Cases was __259,046.__
 - Total Samples Tested Cases was __5,928,694.__